erysdren/qmdlview/README.md

 it can run on modern platforms with SDL2 or on DOS with VESA BIOS extensions.

+rendering is done using [my fork of TinyGL](https://github.com/erysdren/TinyGL).

 ## todo

 - [ ] add support for onseam texture coords